This post is sponsored by Holland House Cooking Wines.

 Need an amazing holiday recipe to serve at your next dinner?
 I’ve got you covered!
 My Stuffed Butternut Squash with White Cooking Wine Mushroom Risotto is aromatic, delicious and looks stunning.
 For this incredible recipe, I’ve partnered with Holland House Cooking Wines, a line of flavor-enhancing premium cooking wines, which add a ‘Bold Boost’ of delicious flavor to this festive holiday dish.
 This dish is made with oven-roasted butternut squash stuffed with cream mushroom risotto, topped with cranberries and pecans!

 Watch My Stuffed Butternut Video Tutorial!

-Watch my YouTube video recipe for the step-by-step instructions and see how I make this dinner recipe!
+Watch my YouTube video recipe for the step-by-step instructions and see how I make this risotto-stuffed butternut squash!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

 Ingredients for Stuffed Squash

 Here are the main ingredients you’ll need for this recipe: